shiwano/errdef/README.md

 ### Source Code Snippets

 You can enhance stack traces with source code snippets using the `StackSource(around, depth)` option.
-This displays `around` lines before and after each stack frame, with `depth` controlling how many frames to show (use `-1` for all frames).
+This displays `around` lines before and after each stack frame, with `depth` controlling how many frames to show (use `-1` for all frames, `0` to disable with zero overhead).

 ```go
 var ErrNotFound = errdef.Define("not_found", errdef.StackSource(3, 1))